rtakeshi/latam-challenge/README.md

 By using PyTest, I will implement one test scenario for each question's solution.

-I will prepare a dataset in staging quality layer to apply the functions; Test datasets will be stored in GCS in the folder "test"; the development will be guided through those test cases.
+I will prepare a dataset in staging quality layer to apply the functions; Test datasets will be stored in my container in the folder "test"; the development will be guided through those test cases.

+By using the Python Faker package, I was able to create a mocked dataset to guide my TDD.

 **Future improvements**